davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 to forearc overthickening, as mentioned above).
 Alternatively, duplex formation could have occurred due to negative buoyancy during retreating subduction, with tensile stresses in the slab promoting nappe detachment.
-Observational data and laboratory experiments show that profound co-seismic dilation transients can develop along subduction megathrusts [@Gabuchian2017], underscoring the potential ability of tensile stresses to cause dislocations in subducting slabs.
+Observational data and laboratory experiments of profound co-seismic dilation transients along subduction megathrusts [@Gabuchian2017] underscores the ability of tensile stresses to cause dislocations in subducting slabs.
 We suspect that mantle nappe detachment was mediated by the temperature of the brittle-plastic transition in olivine.
-For ~40-50 Myr old oceanic lithosphere entering the subduction zone [@fig:cross_sections|c and d], this ~700-800 ºC transition [@Warren2006; @Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
+For ~40-50 Myr oceanic lithosphere entering a subduction zone [@fig:cross_sections|c and d], this ~700-800 ºC transition [@Warren200; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].

-The lack of high-pressure mafic schists in both the Crystal Knob and Dish Hill xenolith suites further suggests that slivers of oceanic crust were detached along with mantle lithosphere nappes (presumably from oceanic Moho depths) to be underplated as the seismically imaged thickened mafic lower crust of the region [@Trehu1991; @Brocher1999].
+The lack of high-pressure mafic schists in both the Crystal Knob and Dish Hill xenolith suites further suggests that an intact subduction channel is not preserved in the mantle lithosphere.
+The seismically imaged, thickened lower crust of the region [@Trehu1991; @Brocher1999] may instead originate as underplated slivers of oceanic crust detached along with mantle lithosphere nappes.
 On the basis of both the regional structural evolution of the central to southern California basement and the petrogenetic history recorded in the region's mantle xenolith suites, we suspect the @fig:cross_sections|d section most accurately represents the construction of the mantle domain sampled by Crystal Knob.
 This section is idealized for Late Cretaceous time, and we now layer the complexity of late Cenozoic tectonics onto this framework.

 ### A deep slab window beneath relict lithosphere